ehowey/gatsby-theme-catalyst/themes/gatsby-theme-catalyst-header-top/README.md

-# Gatsby Theme Catalyst Header Basic
+# Gatsby Theme Catalyst Header Top

-Sibling theme for `gatsby-theme-catalyst-core` which adds a basic site header using latent component shadowing.
+Sibling theme for `gatsby-theme-catalyst-core` which adds a traditional site header and navbar using latent component shadowing.
 Branding on the left, navigation on the right.
-Theme options are set set via `gatsby-theme-catalyst-core`, for example setting `displaySiteTitle: false` will only show the logo for branding.
+Theme options are set set via `gatsby-theme-catalyst-core`, for example setting `displaySiteTitle: false` and `displaySiteTitleMobile: false` will only show the logo for branding.

 **Additional Documentation**